Councilman David Marks' Accomplishments and Initiatives

 - Stopped a proposed apartment complex that would have brought traffic and congestion to Cub Hill.

-- Added “Little Valley” off Rushley Road in Parkville to the list of Baltimore County’s historic properties.
+- Added “Little Valley” off Rushley Road in Parkville and the Onion-Rawl House in Kingsville to the list of Baltimore County’s historic properties.

 - Helped preserve the green buffer between Towson University and the Southland Hills neighborhood.